-QCT is a leading developer and supplier of integrated circuits and system software for wireless voice and data communications, multimedia functions and global positioning.
+QCT is a leading developer and supplier of integrated circuits and system software for wireless voice and data communications, multimedia functions and global positioning products.
 QCT's integrated circuit products and software are used in wireless phones and infrastructure equipment.
 The wireless phone integrated circuits include the MSM, Radio Frequency (RF) and Power Management (PM) devices.
 The wireless phone integrated circuits and software perform voice and data communication, multimedia and global positioning functions, radio conversion between radio and baseband signals and power management.
 The infrastructure equipment integrated circuits provide the core baseband CDMA modem functionality in the operator's equipment.
 QCT software products are the operating systems that control the phone and the functionality imbedded in our integrated circuit products.
-QCT revenues comprised 62% of total consolidated revenues for the first quarter of both fiscal 2005 and 2004.
+QCT revenues comprised 55% and 59% of total consolidated revenues for the second quarter of fiscal 2005 and 2004, respectively.
+QCT revenues comprised 58% and 61% of total consolidated revenues for the first six months of fiscal 2005 and 2004, respectively.

-QTL grants licenses to use portions of our intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of CDMA (including, without limitation, cdmaOne, CDMA2000 1X/1xEV-DO/1xEV-DV, TD-SCDMA and WCDMA) products.
+QTL grants licenses to use portions of our intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of CDMA (including, without limitation, all versions of cdmaOne, CDMA2000, TD-SCDMA, WCDMA and their derivatives) products.
 QTL receives license fees as well as ongoing royalties based on worldwide sales by licensees of products incorporating our intellectual property.
-QTL revenues comprised 29% of total consolidated revenues for the first quarter of both fiscal 2005 and 2004.
+QTL revenues comprised 36% and 32% of total consolidated revenues for the second quarter of fiscal 2005 and 2004, respectively.
+QTL revenues comprised 32% and 31% of total consolidated revenues for the first six months of fiscal 2005 and 2004, respectively.

-QWI, which includes QUALCOMM Wireless Business Solutions (QWBS), QUALCOMM Internet Services (QIS) and QUALCOMM Government Technologies (QGOV), generates revenue primarily through mobile communication products and services, software and software development aimed at support and delivery of wireless applications.
-QWBS provides satellite and terrestrial-based two-way data messaging and position reporting services to transportation companies, private fleets, construction equipment fleets and other enterprise companies.
+QWI, which includes QUALCOMM Wireless Business Solutions (QWBS), QUALCOMM Internet Services (QIS) and QUALCOMM Government Technologies (QGOV), generates revenues primarily through mobile communication products and services, software and software development aimed at support and delivery of wireless applications.
+QWBS provides satellite and terrestrial-based two-way data messaging, position reporting and wireless application services to transportation companies, private fleets, construction equipment fleets and other enterprise companies.
 QIS provides the BREW (Binary Runtime Environment for Wireless) product and services for the development and over-the-air deployment of data services on wireless devices.
 QIS also provides QChat and QPoint products and services.
 QChat enables virtually instantaneous push-to-chat functionality on CDMA-based wireless devices while QPoint enables operators to offer E-911 and location-based applications and services.
 The QGOV division provides development, hardware and analytical expertise to United States government agencies involving wireless communications technologies.
-QWI revenues comprised 11% of total consolidated revenues in the first quarter of both fiscal 2005 and 2004.
+QWI revenues for the first six months of both fiscal 2005 and 2004.